MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/hyper-converged.md

 ![](media/Hyper-converged-solution-using-Storage-Spaces-Direct-in-Windows-Server-2016/S2D_Step3HyperconvergedInfratsructureProcess.png)

- **Figure 4: Process for configuring Storage Spaces Direct in a hyper-converged solution using Windows Server 2016 Technical Preview.**
+ **Figure 4: Process for configuring Storage Spaces Direct in a hyper-converged solution using Windows Server 2016.**

 #### <a name="BKMK_S2D5c1"></a> Step 1.
 Run the cluster validation tool